S.Korea picks IMF official as new central bank chief | Law-Order

 South Korea on Wednesday nominated veteran International Monetary Fund official Rhee Chang-yong as its new central bank chief, a pick who is widely expected to continue the bank's efforts to curb inflation with aggressive interest rate hikes.
 Rhee, currently the director of the Asia and Pacific Department at the IMF, will join the Bank of Korea as Asia's fourth-largest economy battles surging prices, driven by supply chain snags and the Ukraine war.

 He succeeds Governor Lee Ju-yeol, whose term ends March 31 after eight years helming the bank.
-Economists say while Rhee is likely to be less hawkish than Lee, affecting the make-up of the bank's seven-member board, he is not expected to significantly alter the BOK's current policy posture.
+Economists say while Rhee, 61, is likely to be less hawkish than Lee, affecting the make-up of the bank's seven-member board, he is not expected to significantly alter the BOK's current policy posture.

 "Looking at his past comments and reports, he is more of a dove, although he won't reveal such a stance given the current economic climate," said Kyobo Securities economist Paik Yoon-min.
 "But I do think that the BOK's board might end up with more dovish color."
 The BOK next reviews its policy rate on April 14 and analysts expect the board to take the base rate to 1.75% by the end-2022 from 1.25% currently.